aljpacho/dev_portfolio/README.md

 ![screenshot-of-game](./assets/images/number-guess.png)
 <figcaption>Screenshot of the game in browser</figcaption>

+## Country Finder
+Simple web application to find information about a country.
+Consumes data from the public API https://restcountries.com/

 ## Booksmarks REST API
 Bookmarks REST API using Flask.
 Handles CRUD operations for web bookmarks using protected endpoints and user authentication.
 An API reference page was created using Swagger documentation.